-In addition to the active participation in the classroom as mentioned below, students are expected to post (1) reflections and (2) questions for class discussion on Blackboard, based on the readings of each session.
-Please bear in mind that this is part of the participation grade.
+Given this context, students are expected to post (1) reflections and (2) questions for class discussion on Blackboard, based on the readings of each session.
+Please bear in mind that this is half of the participation grade (15%).
 The main objective of this activity is not only to make sure that students keep up with the assigned readings but also to create a forum where they can exchange comments, thoughts, and questions with each other AND ensure lively debates in the classroom.
 As such, please post them prior to each session (at least a day before each session).
 Both reflections and discussion questions do NOT need to be extensive; short responses will suffice for this purpose.
 If you so prefer, you can simply list down your thoughts and questions.